Schism of the Three Chapters: Background to the Three-Chapter Controversy

-The Three-Chapter Controversy came out of an attempt to reconcile the Non-Chalcedonian (Miaphysite) Christians of the Middle East with the Chalcedonian Church.
-A major part of the attempted compromise was a condemnation of certain works of Eastern Christian writers such as Theodoret of Cyrus and Theodore of Mopsuestia which soon became known as the Three Chapters.
-These were seen to be particularly objectionable by the opponents of the Council of Chalcedon and, in an attempt to win them to the Council, the condemnation was seen as a way of reassuring them.
+The Three-Chapter Controversy arose from an attempt to reconcile the Non-Chalcedonian (Miaphysite) Christians of the Middle East with the positions of the Council of Chalcedon.
+To exact a compromise, works of several Eastern theologians such as Theodoret of Cyrus, Ibas of Edessa, and Theodore of Mopsuestia, which came to be known collectively as the Three Chapters, were condemned.
+The positions of the Three Chapters were particularly objectionable to the Miaphysites and, in an attempt to win them to the Council, the condemnation was issued.

-The condemnation took place as an Imperial Edict around 543, accompanied by the Tome of Pope Leo I that had been read at the Council of Chalcedon nearly one hundred years before.
+The condemnation took the form of an Imperial Edict around 543, accompanied by the Tome of Pope Leo I that had been read at the Council of Chalcedon nearly one hundred years before.
 There was some resistance in the Greek speaking, eastern part of the Church, although in the end the leading Eastern bishops did agree to condemn it.
 Those who would not condemn these works were accused of being sympathetic to the heresy of Nestorianism.